Non-Owner Car Insurance: How to Get Car Insurance Without a Car

 You use car-sharing services

 Services like Zipcar, Turo, and Getaround provide basic coverage, but limits can be low and deductibles high.
-Non-owner insurance supplements their coverage and protects your assets if you cause serious damage.
+Non-owner insurance supplements a car-sharing service coverage and protects your assets if you cause serious damage.

 3. 3